Fun Facts About Jackson County, NC

 Buzzin’ Brewery Trail

 We love craft beer!
 We have more breweries per capita than most small towns in America.
 There are four breweries in Sylva for a population of 2,600, meaning there’s one brewery for every 650 people.
 Our buzz-worthy breweries perfectly complement our abundant hiking trails and Fly-Fishing Trail® with our very own Jackson County Ale Trail!
-Made up of six breweries with 120 locally-crafted beverages on tap, all our breweries are family and pet friendly, so grab a pint, enjoy some live tunes, and take on the Ale Trail!
-If you’re not on board with the craft beer scene, Sylva’s Main Street is home to crafty cocktail bars such as The Paper Mill Lounge, The Cut Cocktail Lounge, Dark Moon, and a wine lover’s dream, the Wine Bar and Cellar.
+Made up of eight breweries with 120 locally-crafted beverages on tap, all our breweries are family and pet friendly, so grab a pint, enjoy some live tunes, and take on the Ale Trail!
+If you’re not on board with the craft beer scene, Sylva’s Main Street is home to crafty cocktail bars such as The Paper Mill Lounge, Dark Moon, and a wine lover’s dream, the Wine Bar and Cellar.
 The Wine Bar and Cellar offers a relaxed vibe, with a wide selection of top-shelf wines, tapas by ILDA, and an on-staff sommelier.

 Bites and Brews